What’s the difference between a teacher and a tutor?

 - Encourage independent thinking and learning

-- The number of students taught in a session – tutors work with much smaller groups
+- The number of students taught in a session – tutors work one-to-one or with small groups for tutoring sessions

-- Qualifications – tutors are not required to have formal teaching qualifications
+- Qualifications – tutors are not required to have formal teaching qualifications, however, lots of tutors have qualifications in the subjects they assist students with

 - Individual learning – tutors are focused on individual goals rather than the needs of an entire class